-- The applicant organization provides prior written authorization from the proposed consultant's commanding officer that he or she is authorized to work on the grant-supported activity during non-duty hours or while on authorized leave, and can be paid for his or her efforts.
+- The applicant organization provides prior written authorization from the proposed consultant's commanding officer that they are authorized to work on the grant-supported activity during non-duty hours or while on authorized leave, and can be paid for their efforts.

 Outpatient or Subject Costs.
 These costs are allowable when the federal employee is an outpatient or subject under study in connection with grant-supported activities.

 Salary or Fringe Benefits.
 In most circumstances no salary or fringe benefit payments may be made from NIH grant funds to support Federal employees.
 While the level of effort required for the research project must be allowed by the employing agency as part of the individuals' official duties, salary and fringe benefit costs associated with an individual participating in an official capacity as a career, career-conditional, or other Federal employees (civilian or uniformed services) are not allowable.
-Salary and fringe benefits payments may only be made when prior approval is obtained from an authorized official of the employee's agency and the employee is one of the following:
+Salary and fringe benefits payments may only be made when prior approval Written approval by an authorized HHS official, e.g., a designated IC GMO, evidencing prior consent before a recipient undertakes certain activities or incurs specific costs (see Administrative Requirements-Changes in Project and Budget-Prior Approval Requirements). is obtained from an authorized official of the employee's agency and the employee is one of the following: